Balmung421/lab_1_3308/README.md

 ## Getting Started

-Followed directions from the given html file, which I will upload later.
+Followed directions from the given html file in the folder Lab_1 in this repo.